build-on-aws/content/concepts/vector-embeddings-and-rag-demystified-2/index.md

 ## Vector Databases on AWS

-AWS offers various services for selecting the right vector database, such as **Amazon Kendra** for low-code solutions, **Amazon OpenSearch** Service for NoSQL enthusiasts, and **Amazon RDS/Aurora** PostgreSQL for SQL users.
+AWS offers various services for selecting the right vector database, such as **[Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/what-is-kendra.html)** for low-code solutions, **[Amazon OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html)** Service for NoSQL enthusiasts, and **[Amazon RDS/Aurora](https://docs.aws.amazon.com/rds/)** PostgreSQL for SQL users.

 ![Vector Store on AWS](images/vector_store_aws.png)

-For the purpose of this blog, we will explore using Amazon Aurora or Amazon RDS with `pgvector` as a vector store.
+For the purpose of this blog, we will explore using [Amazon Aurora/RDS](https://docs.aws.amazon.com/rds/) with `pgvector` as a vector store.

 ## Amazon RDS/Aurora With `pgvector` and `LangChain`

-Imagine stepping into the world of PostgreSQL databases, where managing high-dimensional vector data just got a whole lot easier, thanks to Amazon Aurora and Amazon RDS for PostgreSQL, and their integration with `pgvector`.
+Imagine stepping into the world of PostgreSQL databases, where managing high-dimensional vector data just got a whole lot easier, thanks to [Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_GettingStartedAurora.html) and [Amazon RDS for PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html), and their integration with `pgvector`.
 This isn't just another technical add-on; it's a [community-driven extension](https://github.com/pgvector/pgvector) that transforms the way we handle vectors in databases.
 Think of `pgvector` as a bridge connecting the robustness of relational databases with the dynamic world of vector data.

 Let's say you're working with vectors that have up to 16,000 dimensions.
 Sounds daunting, right?
 But here's where `pgvector` shines, making it practical by optimizing indexing for up to 2,000 dimensions, thus tailoring your similarity search performance to be both efficient and effective.
 It's like having a superpower in your database toolkit, especially if you're already a fan of PostgreSQL and have your data neatly structured.